-The separation of the gravitational component becomes more complicated when rotations are present in the measurement[3].
+The separation and removal of the gravitational component becomes more complicated when rotations are present in the measurement[3].
 This can result in less accurate further processing, especially when outcomes from different monitors have to be compared.
 To ensure that the measurement does not reflect the influence of gravitation, the measurement baseline can be corrected to zero.
 Baseline correction is implemented in Matlab based on a smoothing method with penalized least squares[4].
 The method is an extension of the Whittakers method for smoothing, which works by minimizing the following sum: